 Chickens won’t be able to kill all other animals, especially animals that are bigger than they are.
 They will, however, defend themselves and their own against animal threats, and they will dig and hunt for rodents and bugs as is natural instinct to chickens.

-Mother hens are extremely protective and will kill anything that gets too close to her baby chicks, including other animals.
+Mother hens are extremely protective and will kill anything that gets too close to her baby chicks, including other animals (and even other chickens).
 Roosters are also over-cautious and well protective of their flock and will fight for their safety if threatened.
 Chickens are omnivores and will eat both live and dead meat, depending on what they find and kill.
 Either way, chickens do kill other animals and you might occasionally find them when you check on your chicks in the morning.

 Receive new articles by email